XiYou6868/kickstarter_education-form-biography/README.md

 This version of the dataset has undergone deduplication based on `CreatorName`, `ProjectName`, `Verified`, and `StartDate` to remove duplicate entries.

 ### Education Related Feature :
-**High_Educated_Bio** (Boolean): True for high educatied.(with a bachelor degree or above.A binary indicator (True/False) signifying the presence of educational context within the biography section.
-Words like "graduate," "degree," "alumnus," and "educated" are recognized regardless of how they are capitalized.
-For example, "Graduate," "graduate," "GRADUATE," or "GrAdUaTe" would all be detected similarly.
+**High_Educated_Bio** (Boolean): A binary indicator (True/False) signifying the presence of educational context within the biography section.
+True for high educated (with keywords in the biography mentioning a bachelor's degree or above).
+Words like 'University' are recognized regardless of how they are capitalized.
+For example, 'university', 'University' would all be detected similarly.

-**Education_Level** (Category): Categories of the highest education level mentioned in the creator's biography.readme里面更新一下这个实际上是没有提education，并注明名字可能会带来误解
+**Education_Level** (Category): Categories of the highest education level mentioned in the creator's biography.
-'Below Bachelors': high school or lower/not indicated, 'Bachelors': Bachelor's,
+  - "Below Bachelors": High school or lower/not indicated.
+  - "Bachelors": Bachelor's,
- 'Graduate': Graduate,
+  - "Graduate": Graduate,
-'Doctorate': Doctorate).,
+ - "Doctorate": Doctorate degree.
+ - Please note that "Below Bachelors" encompasses situations where there are no keywords in the biography mentioning a bachelor's degree or higher education, and be aware that the name might be misleading.
 #### New Variable:

 The project introduces the following new features:

 - **Edu_Keywords_Occurrence:** A dictionary-like object (Counter) that stores the occurrence of each educational keyword in the given context.

-- **Edu_Unique_Keywords:** A list of unique educational keywords present in the given context.
+- **Edu_Unique_Keywords:** A list of unique educational keywords present in the given context in lower case.

-- **Edu_Total_Appearance:** The total number of times educational keywords appear in the given context.
+- **Edu_Total_Appearance:** The total number of times educational keywords in lower case appear in the given context.

 - **Edu_Word_Count:** The total number of words in all the educational keywords present in the given context.
+- 'Middle_School_Context'
 - 构造一个high school的list

 #### Example 1:
 - **Project ID:** 6464
 - **Biography:**
   [`Biography`  text omitted for brevity]
-- **Education Context:** ['graduate', 'degree', 'degree', 'University', 'University', 'College']
+- **Education Context:** ['degree', 'degree', 'graduate', 'University', 'University', 'College']
 - **High Educated Bio:** True
 - **Education Level:** Bachelors
-- **Edu Keywords Occurrence:** Counter({'degree': 2, 'University': 2, 'graduate': 1, 'College': 1})
+- **Edu Keywords Occurrence:** Counter({'degree': 2, 'university': 2, 'graduate': 1, 'college': 1})
-- **Edu Unique Keywords:** ['graduate', 'degree', 'University', 'College']
+- **Edu Unique Keywords:** ['degree', 'graduate', 'university', 'college']
 - **Edu Total Appearance:** 6
 - **Edu Word Count:** 6